toextendmylimits/LeetCode/000-graph.md

       ```
     </details>
 1. [200.
 Number of Islands](https://leetcode.com/problems/number-of-islands)
-    Time complexity and space complexity is O(R * C) where R is number of rows and C is number of columns
+    Time complexity and space complexity is O(R * C) because each node is visited only once where R is number of rows and C is number of columns
     <details>

       ```python